Last updated on June 27, 2023

 If you’re not quite ready to take the quiz, read on to explore the Great White North with us and learn more!

-100+ Interesting Facts About Canada
+Fun Facts About Canada

 ~ Canada shares a border with only one country: the United States of America

 ~ Canada is comprised of ten provinces and three territories.
+From west to east, starting with provinces:

 ~ The Trans-Canada Highway is one of the world’s longest routes of its type, stretching over 7,500 km across Canada from coast to coast, travelling through all ten provinces of Canada.